MEd in Educational Administration Degree

 According to the U.S. Bureau of Labor Statistics (BLS), postsecondary education administrators had a median annual wage of $99,940 in May 2022.3 This statistic covers most postsecondary school administrators, including those who work for public and private schools.1 Since principals typically need a master’s degree in education leadership or education administration,4 some graduates choose to pursue their principal licensure after graduation.
 This can open the door to a potential career as an elementary, middle and high school principal.
 According to the BLS, elementary, middle and high school principals had a median annual wage of $101,320.5

-Securing a job in higher education administration can present varying levels of difficulty depending on a range of factors.
+Securing a job in higher education management or administration can present varying levels of difficulty depending on a range of factors.
 Whether you’re looking for a career in higher education administration or in a pre-K-12 administration setting, school administrators are tasked with significant responsibilities, such as ensuring that the mission and vision of the school are implemented appropriately.
 This means job candidates should be well-qualified to handle the competitiveness of the job market, which can be influenced by factors such as the position's level, the specific institution, your qualifications and prevailing economic conditions.
 However, if you have your heart set on a career in school administration, you may find that the rewards are greater than the challenges.
-As a school administrator, you have the opportunity to inspire students and empower faculty members to live up to their true potential.
+As a professional in an administrative leadership in education role, you have the opportunity to inspire students and empower faculty members to live up to their true potential.

-A master’s degree in educational administration can be worth it if you are passionate about shaping a positive, achievement-minded school culture in which students, faculty and staff feel fully supported and empowered.
+This MEd degree can be worth it if you are passionate about shaping a positive, achievement-minded school culture in which students, faculty and staff feel fully supported and empowered.
 There is no question that earning any graduate degree can require a lot of hard work, but it’s an investment not only in your future, but in the future of the school communities you have the opportunity to impact.
-According to the U.S Bureau of Labor Statistics, 7,700 new jobs are estimated to open for postsecondary education administrators from 2022 to 2032.6
+According to the BLS, 7,700 new jobs are estimated to open for postsecondary education administrators from 2022 to 2032.6

 The role of an education administrator is multi-faceted.
 While there are differences from one school to the next, school principals and other types of administrators are generally tasked with managing the school’s budget, establishing the school’s vision and overseeing all school activities.
 School principals will also oversee the faculty and ensure they have everything they need to do their jobs well (including professional development resources).7